Personal Injury Settlement Calculator

 Should I Hire a Personal Injury Lawyer

 If you have been injured, calling a personal injury lawyer – even if you do not end up hiring one – is almost always going to put you on a better path forward.

-We provide this settlement calculator because it is our ultimate belief – that both our clients and others who are injured due to someone else’s fault – deserve a healing process that provides proper closure.
+We provided this settlement calculator because it is our ultimate belief – that both our clients and others who are injured due to someone else’s fault – deserve a healing process that provides proper closure.
 This tool can be used to help aid and inform your decision of whether to settle a case on your own or to hire an attorney.
 Based on the numbers you provide, it will calculate the settlement amount you would need to achieve with an attorney and compare it to the amount of settlement you are currently being offered (or hope to achieve by settling on your own).
-While there are a number of factors that go into a decision of hiring an attorney, this settlement calculator looks only at the numbers and allows you to run them on your own.
+While there are a number of factors that go into a decision of hiring an attorney and is not just about the money, this settlement calculator looks only at the numbers and allows you to run them on your own.

 Pro Tip: Sometimes when individuals are trying to settle motor vehicle cases on their own, the insurance companies will not make it clear that their offer is inclusive of the medical bills paid by your car insurance (called Personal Injury Protection or “PIP”).
 If you are negotiating on your own, be sure to find out what is included in the amounts being offered.
 If you want to negotiate separately from what has been paid by PIP, make sure the offers are “Plus PIP” or “Exclusive of PIP.”
 If you have questions about this or how health insurance factors in, please feel free to give us a call.